Morris A. Mechanic Theatre: History

-Renovation plans and demolition
+Demolition and redevelopment plans

 In 2005, Melvin and Benjamin Greenwald purchased the shuttered building for $6 million with plans to renovate it into retail space and add a 10-story residential building on the east side.
 Preservationists disagreed with the Greenwalds' assessment that there was "no historic integrity to the building" and urged that it be carefully adapted for reuse.
 After hearings in August 2007, the Baltimore Commission for Historical and Architecture Preservation declined to grant the building landmark status.

 On February 25, 2009, David S. Brown Enterprises unveiled a plan to add a 30-story tower that would house a 161-room hotel and 250 rental units.
 The former theater space would be converted to retail and a skylight installed to make it more welcoming to shoppers.
 Architect Dan Stuver said the design aimed to retain the building's defining characteristics while adapting it to a new use.
 The plan did not contain cost estimates or details.

 In 2012, the developer abandoned the 2009 plan and filed an application for demolition.
 While initially delayed due to historical preservation concerns, officials granted his request in March 2014.
 The underground parking garage was still in use until September 2014 although the theater closed ten years earlier.
 In September 2014, the parking garage closed and crews erected fences to begin demolition work, to be followed by construction of new high-rise residential and commercial space.
-As of 2021 no new construction had taken place.
+As of 2021, no new construction had taken place.

+In June 2022, redevelopment plans on the former Mechanic Theatre site have been announced to be on hold indefinitely until a tax break occurs.